Waste Production and Waste to Landfill

 Reducing waste production at our operations

+In 2024, we had a strong company-wide landfill diversion rate of 94.1%, with three facilities reaching 100% landfill diversion.
 We continue to conduct solid waste audits annually through our facility auditing and action plan program to identify opportunities to reduce our solid waste.
 Initiatives to reduce solid waste include:

 - Sending organic waste to anaerobic digestion facilities to be repurposed